flecoqui/av-services/README.md

 - Github Action pipeline for docker av-services
 - Github Action pipeline for Azure virtual machine av-services
-- Github Action pipeline for Azure Iot Edge Live Video Analytics av-services
+- Github Action pipeline for Azure Iot Edge Azure Video Analyzer av-services
 - Azure DevOps pipeline for docker av-services
 - Azure DevOps pipeline for Azure virtual machine av-services
-- Azure DevOps pipeline for Azure Iot Edge Live Video Analytics av-services
+- Azure DevOps pipeline for Azure Iot Edge Azure Video Analyzer av-services

 ## Creating the Service Principal for the pipelines Azure Authentication
 For the following pipelines, an authentication with Azure is required:
 - Github Action pipeline for Azure virtual machine av-services
-- Github Action pipeline for AZure Iot Edge Live Video Analytics av-services
+- Github Action pipeline for AZure Iot Edge Azure Video Analyzer av-services
 - Azure DevOps pipeline for Azure virtual machine av-services
-- Azure DevOps pipeline for AZure Iot Edge Live Video Analytics av-services
+- Azure DevOps pipeline for AZure Iot Edge Azure Video Analyzer av-services

-As the deployment of Live Video Analytics requires the creation of a service principal, the service principal which will be used for the Azure authentication will have the following permissions:
+As the deployment of Azure Video Analyzer requires the creation of a service principal, the service principal which will be used for the Azure authentication will have the following permissions:
 - Microsoft Graph API Application.ReadWrite.OwnedBy permission
 - Azure Active Directory Graph API Application.ReadWrite.OwnedBy permission